NZ Fresh Mussels & MonkFish ‘w’ Japanese A5 Wagyu

-Pink2Pink, medium-rare, beef buttery goodness.
-Holy shit this was an INCREDIBLE steak.
+Pink2Pink Perfection, medium-rare, beef buttery goodness.
+Holy cow this was an INCREDIBLE steak.

 Up next two new dishes using ingredients from our new partner BFF’s at New Zealand Fresh – check the partner list on the home page and click the link.
 Seriously have a look at some of the produce there.
-These guys always give me the inspiration to create.
+These guys always inspire me to create.
 And today was no different.
-Give Andy a bell at 8157 2024

 “We are proud to say all our New Zealand imported meats are airfreighted, never been frozen before, are ‘organic’ in their nature i.e. Grass-Fed (fed on natural pasture), Antibiotic Free, Hormone Free, Farmed Ethically and Sustainably – Non-GMO, Fully Traceable, Range-Free Outdoors, with Pure and Natural Water.